Index154/Random-ControlNet-Input/README.md

 ## Recommended extensions
 - [Dynamic Prompts](https://github.com/adieyal/sd-dynamic-prompts) for randomization of prompt contents
 - [Style Vars](https://github.com/SirVeggie/extension-style-vars) for assigning styles conditionally (either through the TXT files or dynamic prompting).
-Great for quick substitutions.
+Great for quick substitutions

 The changes made to the prompt by these extensions are applied AFTER those made by this script!